Graduate Studies

 Northeastern ECE faculty and graduate students conduct world-class research at the forefront of electrical and computer engineering.
 ECE is home to experts in a variety of disciplines, including:

-Northeastern ECE is the host or major partner in nine state-of-the-art research centers.
+Northeastern ECE is the host or major partner in more than 10 state-of-the-art research centers.
 Three of these centers are funded by the National Science Foundation and one by the Department of Homeland Security.

 Northeastern ECE’s PhD students produce cutting-edge research that result in presentations at prestigious conferences and publication in high-impact professional journals.
 The majority of PhD students receive financial support in the form of research assistantships, teaching assistantships, or department fellowships.